 • Wash 1 cup of rice in a bowl and throw the water out (“washing” rice consists of filling a bowl with rice, covering it with water, rubbing the rice and then immediately dumping the water out).

-• Repeat washing the rice 4 or 5 times throwing the water out.
+• Repeat washing the rice 4 or 5 times throwing the water out until water is clear.

 • Put the washed rice in a heavy bottomed pot, add 1 1/5 cups of water.
 Let rice soak for 30 minutes.